ETH-PEACH-Lab/yjs-normalized/README.md

 The class defines several abstract dispatcher methods (rootDispatcher, addDispatcher, deleteDispatcher, updatePropertyDispatcher, and allIdsDispatcher) that subclasses must implement to handle various types of data updates.
 These methods enable dispatching events accordingly.
--Root Dispatcher: Dispatches the entire normalized state.
+- Root Dispatcher: Dispatches the entire normalized state.
--Add Dispatcher: Dispatches an event to add an object.
+- Add Dispatcher: Dispatches an event to add an object.
--Delete Dispatcher: Dispatches an event to delete an object by its Id.
+- Delete Dispatcher: Dispatches an event to delete an object by its id.
--Update Property Dispatcher: Dispatches an event to update a specific property of an object.
+- Update Property Dispatcher: Dispatches an event to update a specific property of an object.
--All Ids Dispatcher: Dispatches an event to update the list of all object ids.
+- All Ids Dispatcher: Dispatches an event to update the list of all object ids.
 ### Sub-observers
 Sub-Observers are managed by the library itself.
 Following sub-observers are created / deleted and listened to during runtime:
 - AllIdsObserver: Observes Changes in the order of the ``allIds`` Y.Array